 PGI_INSTALL_LOCAL_DIR (required for network install) Set this variable to a string containing the path to a local file system when choosing a network install.
 PGI_INSTALL_NVIDIA (optional) Set this variable to "false" to not install the CUDA Toolkit components.
 If a supported version of CUDA is already installed, this option can be used to save disk space.
-PGI_INSTALL_JAVA (optional) Set this variable to "true" to enable the installation of the Java Runtime Environment.
-The JRE is required for the PGI debugger and PGI profiler.
-If a JRE is already present on the system, it is not necessary to reinstall.
 PGI_INSTALL_MPI (optional) Set this variable to "true" to enable the installation of the Open MPI environment.
 PGI_MPI_GPU_SUPPORT (optional) Set this variable to "true" to enable NVIDIA GPU support in the Open MPI environment.